 When and how not to use interviews

 In general, you shouldn’t use interviews to gather data about users behavior or the way they actually use products.
-If you ask your users about past interactions they had with a product or how they used a certain product a certain problem arises: if they can’t really remember how they did it, they won’t be aware of that fact as the human brain tends to fill in forgotten details like this with made-up details that make sense to us.
-Because of this questioning users’ past behavior will probably result in inaccurate information and may even result in an answer that has been unconsciously rationalized by the person you’re questioning.
+A certain problem arises if you ask your users about past interactions with a product or how they used it.
+If they can’t really remember how they did it, they won’t be aware of that fact.
+It’s because the human brain tends to fill in forgotten details with made-up details that make sense to us.
+Because of questioning users’ past behavior will probably result in inaccurate information and may even result in an answer that has been unconsciously rationalized by the person you’re questioning.

 You shouldn’t ask users how they will use a certain product in the future or how they are planning to use certain products.
 They probably won’t be able to imagine how they would use a product–especially based on a prototype or description alone.
 Also, users are not designers.
-While capturing their opinions and experiences is certainly helpful, having them create their ideal product or suggest ways to improve an existing product will most likely not get you very far.
+Capturing their opinions and experiences is certainly helpful.
+Having them create their ideal product or suggest ways to improve an existing product won’t get you very far.
 Simply asking them for their opinion won’t help you make design choices such as what color of button works best, where to put elements etc. If you want help designing or improving an interface, have users interact with a prototype.

 During interviews, users can only give you accurate information concerning the present.
 Therefore interviews are useful for assessing users’ attitudes towards a product right after they used it.
 If you absolutely have to ask them about past interactions, try using the “critical incident” method: ask users about a time when something worked especially well or didn’t work at all and frustrated them.
 Extreme cases are remembered better.